johngodlee/geosci_linux_intro/geosci_linux_intro.md

 - Log on to any UNIX machine in the School of GeoSciences
 - Locate your home directory
-- View a file list using `ls`
-- Change directories using `cd`
-- Create directories using `mkdir`
-- Copy, move, rename and delete files and directories using `cp`, `mv`, `rm`
+- Perform simple file operations on the command line using, `ls`, `cd`, `mkdir`, `cp`, `mv`, `rm`
-- View plain text files in a number of different ways
+- View plain text files in a number of different ways using pagers and editors
-- Find help on commands/programs using `man` and help on the web
+- Find help on commands/programs using `man` pages
 - Download and retrieve data via FTP
 - Monitor memory usage, and find out about other users on the system using `finger`, `ps`, `kill`
 - Search within files using `grep`
-- Start full UNIX applications and understand about different types of application
-- Connect to different machines using `ssh`
+- Connect to the GeoSciences Linux server using a graphical client
+- Map GeoSciences network drives on your personal computer
 - Tell other people how awesome UNIX is

 <a name="what"></a>